ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 1. Add another `ability` to the fire staff `weapon` as a child by dragging it in from the Gameplay Objects section of **CORE Content**.

-2. Change the name of the ability to "FireBombAttackAbility".
+2. Change the name of the ability to "FireFly".

 ### Right Click to Aim